 Abundant ssDNA structures associated with some H. volcanii CRISPR arrays in specific conditions

-We also carried out, as a curiosity experiment, KAS-seq on a H. volcanii culture that had been left standing at room temperature for 3∼ months, which resulted in a surprising observation about the chromatin structure of CRISPR arrays in this organism.
+We also carried out KAS-seq on a H. volcanii culture that had been left standing at room temperature for 3∼ months, which resulted in a surprising observation regarding the chromatin structure of CRISPR arrays in this organism.
 CRISPR (clustered regularly interspaced short palindromic repeats) arrays are a key element in the defense systems against foreign genetic material of many prokaryotes and consist of multiple identical repeats interspersed with non-repetitive sequences that target foreign plasmids and phages, together with a set of Cas genes.
-H. volcanii happens

-to be one of the prokaryotic systems where they were first originally observed42–44.
+H. volcanii is one of the prokaryotic systems where these elements were first originally observed42–44.

 In standing Haloferax cultures, transcriptional activity is largely suppressed, as the cells enter a dormant state.
 This is reflected in the largely flat global map for the long-term standing culture KAS-seq dataset (Figure 4A).
-However, we also observed a single extremely sharp peak on the pHV4 plasmid.
-Close examination revealed that this peak resides between the second CRISPR array in the H. volcanii genome and its associated Cas6 gene (Figure 4B), and that it is also found in all other conditions we assessed, but it stands out particularly in the long-term standing culture due to the absence of all other peaks that result from the active transcription of regular genes.
+However, we also observed a single extremely sharp peak of KAS-seq signal on the pHV4 plasmid.
+Close examination revealed that this peak resides between the second (as numbered in the available genome annotation) CRISPR array in the H. volcanii genome and its associated Cas6 gene (Figure 4B).
+This KAS-seq signal peak is also found in all other conditions we assessed, but it stands out particularly in the long-term standing culture due to the absence of all other peaks that result from the active transcription of regular genes.

-Curiously, only the second CRISPR array in H. volcanii displays this strong ssDNA structure, while the other two do not, but all three of them show elevated chromatin accessibility in ATAC-seq datasets, which is not focused on the beginning of the array but covers its whole length (Figure 4C).
-The possible interpretations of these observations at treated in detail in the Discussion section.
+Curiously, only the second CRISPR array in H. volcanii displays this strong ssDNA structure, while the other two do not, but all three arrays show elevated chromatin accessibility in ATAC-seq datasets, which is not focused on the beginning of the array but covers its whole length (Figure 4C).
+The possible interpretations of these observations is treated in detail in the Discussion section.

 Coordination between chromatin accessibility and transcriptional activity within H. volcanii operons